-On over 30 streaming platforms, we find thousands of streamers using different tools to grow their audience.
+Today, we find thousands of streamers using different tools to grow their audience.
 Two live streaming tools are Restream and StreamYard.
-Although both are great, you want a Restream vs StreamYard article to see which one is the best for you.
-Well, let’s find out down below.
+Although both are great, you want a Restream vs. StreamYard comparison to see which one is the best for you.
+This comparison article is all you need.

-Starting with the total number of platforms, Restream is the winner.
-It supports over 30 platforms, including YouTube, Twitch, Facebook, LinkedIn, Dailymotion, and more.
-It also allows streaming on multiple platforms on its free plan.
+Starting with the total number of streaming platforms, Restream is the winner.
+It can stream on over 30 platforms, including YouTube, Twitch, Facebook, LinkedIn, and Dailymotion.
+It also allows streaming on multiple platforms for free.

-StreamYard, on the contrary, only supports a handful of platforms, including YouTube, Facebook, and Twitch.
-Unlike Restream, you can only stream to one destination for free.
+StreamYard, on the contrary, only supports a few platforms, including YouTube, Facebook, and Twitch.
+Unlike Restream, you can only stream on one destination for free.

 Both come with a streaming studio to go live in your browser.
 You get the essential tools, including:

-- Turn on/off webcam and microphone to take control of your stream
+- Turn on/off the webcam and microphone to take control of your stream.

 - Adding pre-uploaded timer countdowns (Restream comes with many, but you can’t upload your videos for free, while StreamYard comes with one, but you can upload your own)